 Assembly was the primary curriculum, and it demanded extreme diligence.
 A new bicycle in a box is not a finished product; it is a collection of parts with latent issues.
 Frames could be misaligned.
 Bottom brackets were often ungreased.
 Every bolt needed anti-seize to survive Toronto’s salted winters.
 The work required total presence.
 Is the brake housing compressed?
 Are the inline adjusters dialed in?
 Does the lever feel clean, not muddy, when squeezed?

 To the uninitiated, building a bike from a box sounds like attaching wheels and handlebars.
-In reality, it is a precise, multi-step process.
+In reality, it is a precise, multi-step process of system integration.
 A professional mechanic checks frame alignment, installs the bottom bracket and cranks, trues wheels, adjusts hub bearings, installs and tunes brakes and derailleurs, and more.
 Every component, from the headset to the drivetrain, must be installed, aligned, and calibrated correctly.
 For those curious about the full scope, this New Bike Assembly guide from Park Tool provides a comprehensive overview.
+It is the meticulous orchestration of mechanics, physics, and ergonomics into a single, reliable machine.

 To expand my skills into mountain and performance road systems, I moved to Cycle Solutions.
 It was a smaller shop, which meant higher expectations.
 I took on customer intake, assessments, and scheduling.
 On some weekends, I was the only mechanic on duty.